 All things considered, there is a lot to be said about how the pandemic affected every industry in it's own unique way, yet the lithium industry proved to be resilient.

 After the first 3 months of 2021, the leading producers of lithium have positive projections for the future.

 So far this year, lithium prices have exceeded expectations.
-A large part of that is that electric vehicle sales numbers have continued to rise after seeing an increase in 2020.
+A large part of that is that electric vehicle sales numbers have continued to rise after seeing an increase in 2020 data analysis.

 Although the market of electric vehicles might fluctuate, factories may want to build their stock of lithium-ion batteries, helping to keep the lithium market stable.

 So in the event of decreased production or demand of electric vehicles, there will still be an incentive to produce lithium batteries.

 What To Watch For

 Government subsidies and OEM pledges will be important in determining electric vehicle growth in the second quarter as well as announcements regarding mine expansions or restarts will also be pivotal for determining supply over the next years.

 Also, look out for announcements of government policy regarding domestic supply chains and electric vehicle sales, as these may contribute to the lithium market.